papyri/site-docs/gtypes.md

 # Sigla, Special Characters, Punctuation, and Glyphs

-- Scribes and users occasionally adorn a text with lexical aids and other paratextual material.
-This help file offers a guide to encoding them:
+Ancient scribes and users occasionally adorn texts with lexical aids and other paratextual material.
+This help file illustrates how to encode them:
 - [Critical Symbols](#critical-symbols) <a id="top"></a>
     - [Aristarchan symbols](#aristarchan)
     - [Other symbols and marginalia](#other-symbols)